-The Associate in Arts degree is a nationally recognized award inferred upon completion of the lower division liberal arts program.
-Accumulated credits are transferable to Senior Colleges and Universities.
+The Associate in Arts degree is a nationally recognized award conferred upon completion of the lower division liberal arts brogram.
+Associate in Arts degrees are offered in Business Administration and Criminal Justice Administration.
+Other general A.A. degrees may be applied to four-year programs.
+Accumulated credits are transferable to senior colleges and universities.
 General requirements are:

-Not less than 93 credits of college parallel courses approved by the Oregon Board of Education for transfer credit.
+- Not less than 93 credits of college parallel courses approved by the Oregon Board of Education for transfer credit.
+Grade point average minimum of 2.00 (C average) - English Composition; 9 term hours (Wr 121, 122, 123 or 227)

-Grade point average minimum of 2.00 (C average)
+4. Health Education: HE 250, 3 credits for both men and women.

-English Composition; 9 term hours (Wr 121, 122, 123 or 227) Health Education: HE 250, 3 credits for both men and women.
-Physical Education: 5 terms with not more than one credit hour per term in activity courses (PE 185).
+5. Physical Education: 5 terms with not more than one credit hour per term in activity courses (PE 185).
 Courses must be in different activities or levels (i.e. beginning, intermediate, advanced).
 Exceptions, which must be approved by the Academic Standards Committee, may be allowed for the following reasons:

-Health: A written statement by a physician must be filed with the Admissions Office at the beginning of the term
+Health: A written statement by a physician must be filed with the Admissions Office at the beginning of the term.